Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 But because your application boxes don’t get their requests directly from your visitors but via our Edge Routers and the Content Cache/Load Balancer, this will not work.
 The sender will always appear to be one of the Load Balancer nodes.

 You can get the actual visitor IP address from the HTTP header X-Forwarded-For which is set by our Edge Routers.
-By evaluating this header, Apache can take this information into account.
-Here’s a complete configuration snippet that works with both Apache 2.4 and Apache 2.2:
+By evaluating this header, you can grant access based on an environment variable that you set if the header contains one of the allowed origin addresses.
+Here’s a configuration snippet that implements this approach:

 SetEnvIf X-Forwarded-For "1.2.3.4" AllowIP